Truth be told, are your listening skills really as good as you think?

-Do you listen when people talk to you, or do you just nod, or wait for your turn to speak, or busy mentally making weekend plans?
+Do you listen when people talk to you, or do you just nod, or wait for your turn to speak, or drift off into weekend plans?

 Honestly, most of us aren’t good at it.
 I used to think I was a great listener.
 I’d throw in the occasional “Hmm" and just wait to react.

 But then one day, my friend Alina called me out.
-She was venting about her job, her boss, who was being a nightmare, her teammates, and how her underpaid job was sucking her.
+She was venting about her job, her boss, who was being a nightmare, her teammates, and how her underpaid job was draining her.

 I was scrolling through social media, offering her general suggestions like maybe you should discuss with HR when she suddenly said, “You’re not really listening, are you?”